treyescan/dynamic-aoi-toolkit/README.md

 ### 2. AOI Selector

-The goal of the AOI Selector is to translate humanly-identified MUST/MAY be seen hazards to data files.
+The AOI Selector allow the user to define dynamic AOIs.
 This can be done semi-automatically or manually.
-Both methods can be used intertwined, after which we can comnine the data files.
-We can check the data files by overlaying the csv files over a video.
+Both methods can be used intertwined, after which the data files can be combined.
+We can check the data files by overlaying the csv files over a video in the AOI overlay tool.

 #### Method 1: Tracking objects semi-automatically